 Clinical Trial Data Transparency

 Otsuka, as a company focused on innovation, recognizes that access to clinical trial data is valuable for the advancement of public health and science.
-The benefits and associated responsibilities of broadly available clinical trial data are considerable, including wider communication of the safety and efficacy data for our medicines, awareness of how clinical trials are designed and conducted, and insight to the diseases on which we, and many others, are seeking to meet unmet medical needs.
+The benefits and associated responsibilities of making trial data broadly available are considerable, including wider communication of the safety and efficacy data for our medicines, awareness of how clinical trials are designed and conducted, and insight into the diseases for which we, and many others, are seeking to provide solutions for unmet medical needs.

-Otsuka has been sharing clinical trial results and other clinical trial information through clinical trial registries on websites accessible to the public such as the clinicaltrials.gov and clinicaltrials.jp and through publication in peer-reviewed journals, and we will continue these efforts.
+Otsuka has been and will continue sharing clinical trial results and other clinical trial information through clinical trial registries on websites accessible to the public such as clinicaltrials.gov and clinicaltrials.jp and through publication in peer-reviewed journals.

-Otsuka is also committed to providing open public access to summaries of clinical study reports, which are synopses of documents submitted formally to regulatory agencies.
-Otsuka will also seek to coordinate our efforts with regulators and involved pharmaceutical industry associations in order to provide clinical trial participants with secure access to summary trial results in a format that is easy for participants to access and interpret.
+Otsuka is also committed to providing open public access to summaries of clinical study reports, which are synopses of documents formally submitted to regulatory agencies.
+We will also seek to coordinate our efforts with regulators and relevant pharmaceutical industry associations in order to provide clinical trial participants with secure access to summary trial results in a format that is easy for participants to access and interpret.

-For additional information on how to request access to Otsuka clinical trial data, and on related policies and procedures, please refer to our dedicated Clinical Trial Transparency website, accessible through a link near the bottom of this page.
+For additional information on how to request access to Otsuka clinical trial data, and on related policies and procedures, please refer to our dedicated Clinical Trial Transparency website, accessible via the link below.

 Together we will work to maximize the benefits of greater transparency of clinical trial data for better health worldwide.